Oliver Marach

-Oliver Marach (born 16 July 1980) is an inactive Austrian professional tennis player who primarily specialises in doubles.
+Oliver Marach (born 16 July 1980) is a former Austrian professional tennis player who primarily specialised in doubles.

 He achieved his highest singles ranking of world No. 82 in August 2005, but achieved most of his success in doubles where he reached his career-high doubles ranking of world No. 2 on 28 May 2018.
 Marach won his first Grand Slam title at the 2018 Australian Open, partnering Mate Pavić, and the pair also finished runners-up at the 2017 Wimbledon Championships and 2018 French Open.
 He and Pavić were the 2018 ATP Doubles Team of the year.
 In mixed doubles, he has reached three Grand Slam semifinals.

 He has represented Austria in the Davis Cup since 2003, and also played at the 2016 Olympic Games alongside Alexander Peya.
 In 2021, in the 2020 Tokyo Olympics, he partnered with Philipp Oswald.

+Marach retired from professional tennis in December 2022.